 glitter gultch mineral card The beginning of a mineral collection!

-Kids experiment with three important gultch2properties used to separate minerals (for example in a mining operation to concentrate ore): grain size, magnetic susceptibility, and specific gravity utilizing seives, magnets, and a sluice box.
+Kids experiment with three important properties used to separate minerals (for example in a mining operation to concentrate ore): grain size, magnetic susceptibility, and specific gravity utilizing seives, magnets, and a sluice box.
 There’s also an opportunity for some good old fashioned gold panning! sluice box stream table The stream bed is used to model erosion, transport and deposition of sediment in river systems.
-Kids also get a gultchchance to try their hand at engineering here – building dams!
+Kids also get a chance to try their hand at engineering here – building dams!

 Volcanoes